PollyKazakova/GB_homework/README.md

 # GB_homework
-The repository for homeworks from GeekBrains.
+The repository for homeworks from GeekBrains

+homework1 - 17.12.2021